 While it may seem that DNA testing examines only one thing, the process by nature actually must look over multiple factors that make the genetic make up of what is given for study.
-For that reason, modern DNA testing cannot promise one hundred percent accuracy in every subject, but can give a great amount of detail in each subject with the accuracy of each being over ninety percent.
+For that reason, modern DNA testing cannot promise 100% accuracy in every subject, but can give a great amount of detail in each subject with the accuracy of each being over 90%.
 That is just if the person or situation only runs on the DNA given for DNA testing, going through a rigorous process of reading the genetic code and matching it to what is already known by using what DNA has already been explored.

 This hopefully assists in explaining how DNA testing helps solve crimes.
 Law enforcement, when finding genetic material, better know the likelihood that a specific person that had committed a crime if not directly leading law enforcement to the perpetrator of a crime.
 If an adult is convicted of a crime, law enforcement can retain that DNA upon conviction.
 This includes genetic material recovered by them during an investigation and fingerprints taken during the process after the conviction.
 All the data from the process is put into a CODIS (Combined DNA Codex System), which is maintained by the Federal Bureau of investigation or the FBI.

 As mentioned, DNA can tell you a wealth of things that can describe your ancestry and personal health.
 Doctors often use genetic testing to help patients with diagnosing chronic or developing diseases in the person and assist in helping determine an appropriate path of treatment.
 Being the genetic code that directs a living thing to develop, DNA testing can inform a child’s parents how roughly they will develop into an adult.
 It will also indicate what to be prepared for if a disease maternally or paternally is passed on by the parent.